keyboardDrummer/Miksilo/docs/_docs/core/delta.md

 order: 2
 ---

 In Blender, language transformations are packaged as re-usable units.
 Such a unit is called a delta.
 Commonly, a delta applies a small change to a language, such as adding or removing a language feature, or adding an optimization.
-Languages are defined by composing many Delta's.
+Languages are defined by composing many delta's.

-By keeping delta's simple and language agnostic, they can be reused for different languages.
 A similar approach is described in the paper [A Nanopass Framework for Compiler Education](https://www.cs.indiana.edu/~dyb/pubs/nano-jfp.pdf).

 Delta's can, and commonly do, depend on other delta's.
-For example, [WhileContinueDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/WhileContinueDelta.scala), that allows using the continue statement in a Java while loop, depends on [WhileDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/WhileDelta.scala), that defines a Java while loop, which depends on [IfThenDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/IfThenDelta.scala) that defines the an if statement, etc.
+For example, [WhileContinueDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/WhileContinueDelta.scala), that adds a continue statement usable in a while loop, depends on [WhileDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/WhileDelta.scala), that adds a while loop, which depends on [IfThenDelta](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/IfThenDelta.scala), that adds an if statement, etc.

 > Discuss compilation type